WHAT IS A MEDICAL LABORATORY PROFESSIONAL?

 - Advocating for quality within the laboratory is essential to the assurance of quality health care delivery

-ASCLS New Professionals and New Members Forum (NPNMF)
+(formerly New Professionals and New Members Forum (NPNMF) )

-Funds raised will benefit American Society for Clinical Laboratory Science’s New Professionals and New Members Forum
+Funds raised will benefit American Society for Clinical Laboratory Science’s Ascending Professionals Forum

-ASCLS’s New Professionals and New Members Forum works to engage and inform individuals new to the profession and ASCLS about the various opportunities that membership affords.
+ASCLS’s Ascending Professionals Forum works to engage and inform individuals new to the profession and ASCLS about the various opportunities that membership affords.
 Forum driven activities will support the needs and interests of Forum members.

-The New Professionals and New Members Forum (NPNMF) addresses the needs of New Professionals and New Members while planting the seeds for a promising future.
+The Ascending Professionals Forum (APF) addresses the needs of New Professionals and New Members and assists with growing our future leaders.

 Travel grants for New Professionals and New Members allow those who are just now starting out in their careers to have the means to attend and participate in ASCLS National Meetings and ASCLS Legislative Symposium who otherwise might not be able to be involved.